Faith and calling are never the problem. The challenge is building the structure to carry them.

 About Celeste

 Celeste is a speaker, author, and licensed minister.
-She is the author of The Power of Mustard Plant Faith: Growing Beyond the Seed and the forthcoming devotional Everyday Hallelujah: How Worship Changes Everything—Especially You.
+She is the author of The Power of Mustard Plant Faith: Growing Beyond the Seed, a 40-day devotional titled Everyday Hallelujah: How Worship Changes Everything—Especially You, and a companion journal titled Worship in My Words.

 Come Get Your Powershift